pigeonholeio/pigeono.io/src/docs/quick-start.md

 ### Windows

 === ":fontawesome-brands-windows: Manual Install"
-    Find the Windows binaries directly on the [Releases] page.
+    Find the Windows binaries are hosted and accessbile directly on the [Releases] page.

     !!! tip "Work in Progress"
         I'm currently working on a Winget and PowerShell installer.
 They should be here soon!

 === ":fontawesome-brands-windows: WinGet"
-    ``` pwsh
-    scoop bucket add org https://github.com/planesailingio/scoop-pigeonhole.git
-    scoop install planesailingio/scoop-pigeonhole
-    ```
+    !!! tip "Coming soon"
+        I'm currently working on the Windows installers.
+They should be here soon!
 === ":fontawesome-solid-terminal: Terminal (PowerShell)"
     !!! tip "Coming soon"
-        I'm currently working on the Winget and PowerShell installer.
+        I'm currently working on the Windows installers.
 They should be here soon!

 ### Manual / Download